-While it is rare, retinoblastoma may spread or, 'metastasize,' outside of a person's eye and into their brain, central nervous system, or bones.
-When this happens, chemotherapy is prescribed by a pediatrician who specializes in oncology, and is administered through the child's peripheral blood vessels, or into their brain for months or years after they are diagnosed.
+While it is rare, retinoblastoma may spread or 'metastasize' outside a person's eye and into their brain, central nervous system, or bones.
+When this happens, chemotherapy is prescribed by a pediatrician specializing in oncology.
+It is administered through the child's peripheral blood vessels or into their brain for months or years after diagnosis.

 Siblings of people with retinoblastoma need to have regular ophthalmic exams.
 Studies suggest that DNA polymorphism analysis can assist in predicting who is at risk.
 Genetic counseling should be a part of the therapy a person with retinoblastoma receives, whether they have the unilateral or bilateral form of the disease.
-Ten to eighteen-percent of children with retinoblastoma have somatic genetic mosiacism, which makes their genetic, 'story,' more complex and contributes to the difficulty of genetic counseling.
+Ten to eighteen percent of children with retinoblastoma have somatic genetic mosaicism, which makes their genetic, 'story,' more complex and contributes to the difficulty of genetic counseling.

-Exon by exon sequencing of the person's RB1 gene demonstrates germline mutation in around ninety-percent of people with the heritable form of retinoblastoma.
+Exon by exon sequencing of the person's RB1 gene demonstrates germline mutation in around ninety percent of people with the heritable form of retinoblastoma.
 While a positive finding confirms susceptibility, a negative one does not rule it out.
 A multi-step assay includes DNA sequencing to identify mutations within coding exons and immediate flanking intronic regions, Southern blot analysis to characterize genomic rearrangements, and transcript analysis to characterize potential splicing mutations buried within introns.
-Expanded analysis shows promise in the ability to better define the functional significance of seemingly novel mutations in pilot investigations.
+Expanded analysis shows promise in better defining the functional significance of seemingly novel mutations in pilot investigations.
 The RB1 gene is located within the q14 band of chromosome 13.
 The absence of detectable RB1 mutations in some people might suggest that alternative genetic mechanisms could underlie the development of retinoblastoma.

 Treatment of Retinoblastoma

-The kind of treatment a person requires depends on the extent of the disease within their eye, as well as whether or not the disease has spread beyond their eye to their brain or other parts of their body.
-The risk of extraocular recurrence can be increased in the presence of pathologic sclera invasion, as well as in people who need bilateral enucleation.
-People who have retinoblastoma commonly have extensive disease in one eye at the time they are diagnosed, with either tumors that involve more than half of their retina, multiple tumors that are diffuse and involve their retina, or obvious seeding of the vitreous.
+The kind of treatment a person requires depends on the extent of the disease within their eye and whether or not the disease has spread beyond their eye to their brain or other parts of their body.
+The risk of extraocular recurrence can be increased in the presence of pathologic sclera invasion and in people who need bilateral enucleation.
+People with retinoblastoma commonly have extensive disease in one eye when diagnosed, with either tumor involving more than half of their retina.
+These multiple tumors are diffuse and involve their retina or obvious vitreous seeding.
 People who have bilateral retinoblastoma should receive targeted, systemic therapy to treat the more severe eye.
-The goals of therapy involve eradication of the disease, preservation of the person's vision, as well as decreasing the risk of late sequelae from treatment.
+The therapy goals involve eradicating the disease, preserving the person's vision, and decreasing the risk of late sequelae from treatment.

 Systemic carboplatin is commonly used in the treatment of retinoblastoma.
-There has been some concern raised over hearing loss in relation to this form of therapy.
+There has been some concern about hearing loss in this form of therapy.
 A recent analysis of one hundred and sixty-four children who received treatment with six cycles of carboplatin-containing therapy demonstrated no loss of hearing among children who had an average initial audiogram.

-People who are asymptomatic at the time they are diagnosed with an intracranial tumor tend to have a better overall survival rate than people who do experience symptoms.
+People who are asymptomatic when diagnosed with an intracranial tumor tend to have a better overall survival rate than people who experience symptoms.
 Screening through neuroimaging can improve their cure rate.
-One recommendation is that children with the heritable form of retinoblastoma should be screened using magnetic resonance neuroimaging, or CT scans, every six months after being diagnosed until they reach the age of five.
-Use of chemotherapy to reduce the extent of intraocular tumors in people with bilateral retinoblastoma could prevent development of pineal tumors.
+One recommendation is that children with heritable retinoblastoma should be screened using magnetic resonance neuroimaging, or CT scans, every six months after being diagnosed until they reach the age of five.
+The use of chemotherapy to reduce the extent of intraocular tumors in people with bilateral retinoblastoma could prevent the development of pineal tumors.